 What are the benefits of online therapy?

-Online therapy can be done from the comfort of your home, which eliminates a lot of the anxiety some people face about going to a brand new place in person and meeting someone for the first time.
+Online therapy can be done from the comfort of your home, eliminating a lot of the anxiety some people face about going to a brand new place in person and meeting someone for the first time.
 A lot of us are re-entering social situations after many, many months of little interaction, which can be overwhelming.
 Virtual therapy allows you to cut out any kind of commute and connect with a therapist in your own space and on your terms.

 A July 2020 review of 17 studies reported that participants found online therapy just as useful as in-person therapy.
-There are no messy scheduling conflicts and both Betterhelp and Talkspace have helpful, easy-to-use apps.
-It’s flexible, private and, of course, you’re able to snuggle with your fuzzy friend during each session for extra support.
+There are no messy scheduling conflicts, and both Betterhelp and Talkspace have helpful easy-to-use apps.
+It’s flexible, private, and, of course, you’re able to snuggle with your fuzzy friend during each session for extra support.

 The next question you may have is how to find the right therapist.
 It might be beneficial to write down questions/concerns you’d like to address when getting matched with professionals, such as: